data-dev/DataTracer/rest/README.md

   outputs of any of the other endpoints.
 Combining all of them in a single JSON is also supported.

-The output is the updated metadata.
+The output is the contents of the updated metadata.

+**:warning: NOTE**: The contents of the updated metadata are always returned regardless of whether the input contained a path to a JSON file or the contents of the orignal metadata.
+If a path to a JSON file was passed, the JSON file **will not be modified**.

 #### Update Metadata Input Example:

-**NOTE**: In this example we are updating the metadata adding a constraint based on the column mapping output.
+In this example we are updating the metadata adding a constraint based on the column mapping output.

 ```json